OpenPhilology/nidaba/README.md

 $ python setup.py test
 ```

-As mentioned above pip and the models have to be installed.
+As mentioned above the models have to be installed.

 Running the tests requires a working tesseract with ancient greek language
 files and an installed ocropus suite.